DanielKnafel/Advanced-Programming-2/README.md

 4. **Graph Regression** displaying each two correlative features along with their linear regression line (and other shapes).
 5. **Video Control** to control the recorded flight - play, pause, fast-forward or backward and change playing speed, making the simulator come to live.

 The app takes a user-specified anomaly detection algorithm.
 We supplied 2 in the plugin folder - linear and circular based, written in C++.
 We wrapped this C++ code with a dll (Dynamic Link Library) and loaded it to our current project.
-Any developer could add a new anomaly detection algorithm of his own, by implementing the provided interface - IAnomalyDetector.
+Any developer can add a new anomaly detection algorithm of his own, by implementing the provided interface - IAnomalyDetector.

 The files we load to simulator are:
 1. An XML file to define which of the plane's instrument each column in the CSV represents.